SC5/cerebellum/README.md

 Your routes will get picked by **client.js** and **server.js** and generate exactly same response in both environments (provided you implement your **render** functions in that manner).

 Your route handlers can return either promises or strings, cerebellum will handle both use cases.

-If you don't want your route handler to be automatically applied with context and parameters, your route handler function should include `title`and `stores` properties (like React component's `statics`).
-This way you can define your component's title and data requirements inside the component and call **fetchAll** in your render.
-This will make your routes [much cleaner](https://github.com/hoppula/cereboard/blob/master/routes.js).

 In route handler's **this** scope you have **this.store** which is the reference to Store instance.
 It contains all your stores and **fetch** for getting the data.